lsst-sqre/sqr-011/index.rst

 with an unambiguous button inviting readers to participate in the discussion on https://community.lsst.org.
 Echoing forum activity to an e-mail gateway has been common practice since the early days of the Internet.
-SQuaRE uses Mandrill, by Mailchimp, to send these emails.
+SQuaRE uses Mandrill, by MailChimp, to send these emails.

 Project group management
 ------------------------